 The number of recruitment agencies has been on a sharp incline in the last decade.
 8,448 new recruitment agencies opened in 2018 alone, bringing the UK total to 39,232.
 But why are increasing numbers of businesses choosing to add an extra step in their data processing by outsourcing recruitment?

 The answer is simple.

 When recruiting, having that middle-man or woman can make filling vacancies easier for everyone involved.
-By adding in that extra step, however, both businesses and recruiters have to ensure the transfer of applicant information is treated with enhanced measures of data security in order to comply with GDPR.
+But, by adding in that extra step, both businesses and recruiters must make sure the transfer of applicant information is treated with enhanced measures of data security in order to comply with GDPR.

 So, how can this be done safely and securely?